datacoda/chef-l2tp-ipsec/README.md

 ```

 ### firewall
-Uses the UFW firewall and opens the required ports.
+Uses the iptables to open the required ports.
 Also adds postrouting to the iptables.
 Also turns off redirects, etc according to

 https://raymii.org/s/tutorials/IPSEC_L2TP_vpn_with_Ubuntu_12.04.html
 https://raymii.org/s/tutorials/IPSEC_L2TP_vpn_with_Ubuntu_14.04.html